 Ukuleles and guitars, though both stringed instruments, have several differences.
 Ukuleles generally have 4 nylon strings, a smaller body, a thinner fretboard, and a bright, trebly sound.
 Guitars usually have 6 steel strings, a much larger body, a thick fretboard, and a deep, full-bodied tone.

 Maybe you walk into a store, and you spot a ukulele and a guitar.
 What do you get?
-If you’re about to pick up one of these instruments and you’re confused about which one is right for you, we’re here to help.
+If you’re about to pick up one of these instruments and you’re confused about whether to get a ukulele vs guitar, we’re here to help.

 With this quick guide, you’ll be able to compare the ukulele vs. the guitar in detail, and we’ll give our advice on which one is best suited for you, so you can jam to your favorite songs!